Stuart Roy Clarke

-Stuart Roy Clarke is an English documentary photographer.
-His major works include The Homes of Football and Scenes from a British Summer Country Pop Music Festival.
+Stuart Roy Clarke is an English documentary photographer, author, exhibition-artist, speaker.
+His major works include The Homes of Football and Cumbria Surrounded and Glastonbury All Mine.

 Life

 Clarke was born in Berkhamsted, Hertfordshire, on 19 August 1961, the youngest of three children of Mary (née Punton-Smith) and Roy Percy Clarke, a quantity surveyor.
+Clarke's childhood was at 61 Egerton Road, Berkhamsted - the family home for all of 61 years.
+Clarke's paternal grandfather was head of the town Council 1935-1939 when many of the town's facilities (cinema, swimming-pools, football grounds) were opened.

 Career

 After several years of working for local newspapers in Hertfordshire and as a freelance photographer for the magazine Time Out in London, Clarke went to live in The Lake District, where he began The Homes of Football in 1990.

+Other bases include Hathersage in Derbyshire and Louth in Lincolnshire.
+The home for the work has been above all at Armathwaite - in Cumbria.

 The football opus, documenting the changing face of the game, was self-funded initially but then evolved into a touring exhibition hired by various municipalities and shown in 80 museums and art galleries over a 15-year period.
-In 1997 Clarke also opened a permanent gallery to his football work in the Lake District, at Ambleside, in the county of Cumbria.
+In 1997 Clarke also opened a permanent gallery to his football work in Ambleside, in the English Lake District.
+The gallery closed in 2012.

 In 2005, he started Cumbria Surrounded, which went on to win the Lakeland Illustrated Book Of The Year in 2010.

 Exhibitions

 The Homes of Football

 The Homes of Football is composed of photographs taken entirely on medium format film, without cropping, using a Bronica camera and a standard lens.
+Latterly Clarke has utilised iPhones to modernise his work.

 Clarke began The Homes of Football in the wake of the Hillsborough Disaster and the resulting Taylor Report.
 The earliest photograph in the collection is of four boys at Kilbowie Park, home of Clydebank, in 1989—a club and ground that has since disappeared.
 During the 1990s, Clarke made thousands of trips to football matches, photographing the crowd and the grounds themselves.
 The focus was on the ordinary football supporter, rather than the more 'glamorous' side of the game.
 Clarke was also the only official photographer for The Football Trust from 1991 and its successor The Football Foundation until 2005.
 The collection has been supported by the Professional Footballers' Association.